 Notes

-- Make your own by blending fresh or frozen mango with a little water, then straining it through a fine-mesh sieve.
-The flavor may not be as intense as the concentrated store-bought purees.
-You can add a little extra lime juice to pump up the flavor.
+- Make your own by blending fresh or frozen mango with a little water, then strain it through a fine-mesh sieve.
+For a more intense flavor, add a little extra lime juice to the puree.

-- Use the back of a spoon to swoosh it into delectable designs, or an #826 piping tip to make designs like mine.
+- Use the back of a spoon to swoosh the meringue into delectable designs, or fit a piping bag with an open star tip (#826 piping tip) to make designs like mine.

 Nutrition